awsdocs/aws-lambda-developer-guide/doc_source/csharp-image.md

 1. Build your container image using the resources listed in this topic\.

-1. Upload the image to your Amazon ECR container registry\.
-See steps 7\-9 in [Create image](images-create.md#images-create-from-base)\.
+1. Upload the image to your [Amazon ECR container registry](images-create.md#images-upload)\.

-1. [Create](configuration-images.md#configuration-images-create) the Lambda function or [update the function code](configuration-images.md#configuration-images-update) to deploy the image to an existing function\.
+1. [Create](gettingstarted-images.md#configuration-images-create) the Lambda function or [update the function code](gettingstarted-images.md#configuration-images-update) to deploy the image to an existing function\.

 **Topics**
 + [AWS base images for \.NET](#csharp-image-base)